Admission & Aid FAQs

 Under the federal Work-Study program, what is the hourly pay rate?

-Currently, the standard hourly wage is $7.50.
-This is subject to increase periodically as legislation to raise the minimum hourly wage goes into effect.
+Currently, the standard hourly wage is $15.00.
+This is subject to periodic increases as legislation raising the minimum hourly wage goes into effect.

 Do I have to make an appointment to see a financial aid specialist?